 See references from the 3PL’s current customers to get a real sense of what it’s like to work with them.
 Pay attention to their ratio of on-time versus delayed deliveries, how they handle problems, and how they communicate with their customers.
 It is a good sign when they have longstanding relationships with their customers; it means they build positive, productive connections that are mutually beneficial.

 Look at the technologies your business uses and pick a 3PL that is compatible with them.
 You want to be sure that your chosen 3PL can work as seamlessly as possible with your current business operations.

 For more information about the benefits a 3PL can provide to your business, check out these links:

 The Benefits of Carrier and 3PL Collaboration: Carriers choose to work with 3PLs for a variety of reasons.
-Hear from Leonard’s Express CMO Mike Riccio about why and how his company chooses to align themselves with strategic 3PLs.
+Hear from Leonard’s Express CMO, Mike Riccio, about why and how his company chooses to align themselves with strategic third party logistics providers.